Quick Answer

 It leaves room for Blessings and Memories to matter later

-Official sources make it clear that weapons are only one part of the puzzle.
-Starting with a readable team shell makes later Blessing and Memory choices easier instead of more chaotic.
+Weapons are only one part of the puzzle.
+Starting with a readable team core makes later Blessing and Memory choices easier instead of more chaotic.

 Upgrade Order That Matches This Build